rakshanshgandhi/html-portfolio/README.md

 # html-portfolio
-This is my portfolio only using html for practice.
+This basic portfolio only using html for practice only.